Wellcome Genome Campus

 Buildings and grounds of the South Field Extension.
 Credit: Wellcome Library, London

 In 1996, new buildings were constructed for the Wellcome Trust Sanger Institute and the European Molecular Biology Laboratory's European Bioinformatics Institute (EMBL-EBI).
 To accommodate new research programmes, a major extension (the South Field Project) was completed in April 2005.

 The buildings of the South Field Project are low rise and have been carefully designed to blend in with the landscaped surroundings.
 The new facilities include laboratories, a data centre, research support facilities and staff amenities (restaurant, gym and sports hall, and new surface and underground car parking).

-Hinxton Hall and the Wellcome Trust Conference Centre
+Hinxton Hall and the Wellcome Genome Campus Conference Centre

-The original Hinxton Hall, a grade II listed building (the earliest parts of which date from 1748), was renovated by the Wellcome Trust and now forms part of the Wellcome Trust Conference Centre.
-Its stable block has been transformed into a superb auditorium and meeting room complex, and the Hall is available for booking as a wedding venue.
+The original Hinxton Hall, a grade II listed building (the earliest parts of which date from 1748), was renovated by the Wellcome Trust and now forms part of the Wellcome Genome Campus Conference Centre.
+Its stable block has been transformed into a superb auditorium and meeting room complex.

-The Wellcome Trust Conference Centre hosts meetings and conferences as part of the Trust's Scientific Conferences programme of events.
+The Wellcome Genome Campus Conference Centre hosts meetings and conferences as part of its Advanced Courses and Scientific Conferences programme.
 Additionally, its auditorium and conference rooms are available for booking for business meetings and conferences.

 Wetlands Nature Reserve

 The grounds include a Wetlands Nature Reserve, with a public footpath that links the Campus with the local villages of Hinxton and Ickleton.

 Winner of a natural heritage award, the Reserve is a peaceful and diverse natural environment open for all to enjoy.